Platform API for Partners

 The Access Token is valid for up to 8 hours but may expire early in certain circumstances, such as a credential rotation.
 The Refresh Token is valid for the lifetime of the add-on and can be exchanged for a new Access Token as many times as needed using a valid OAuth client secret.

-The retrieve a new Access Token, you use the same endpoint in the Heroku authentication service (id.heroku.com) once again.
-This time, your grant_type will be “refresh_token” which you will also pass along:
+To retrieve a new Access Token, use the same endpoint in the Heroku authentication service (id.heroku.com) once again.
+This time, your grant_type is “refresh_token” which you also pass along:

 $ curl -X POST https://id.heroku.com/oauth/token \